 - Movement Disorder Clinics for people with Parkinson's Disease and other movement disorders.

 For psychogeriatric conditions please consider referral to Older Persons Mental Health Service via the Mental Health Helpline Referral Service NB in the NW Dr Krishna will also see patients with psychogeriatric issues or Dr Sharma.

 There are no emergency criteria.
-If you feel the patient needs to be seen urgently (within the week) it is suggested you telephone the on-call Geriatrician (via RHH switch) to discuss prior to faxing the referral.
+If you feel the patient needs to be seen urgently (within the week) it is suggested you telephone the on-call Geriatrician (via RHH switch) to discuss prior to referral.
 If the patient is known to the service please contact the consultant involved.

 - Relevant letters from consultants that the patient may have seen in private

 - Correspondence detailing the problems

 Please forward relevant private investigation results and ask patients to bring current medication list and any current radiological imaging performed to their appointment (e.g.: MRI, CT etc).